Minnesota Small Estate Affidavit | Form PRO202

-The Minnesota Small Estate Affidavit is a document that is used for transferring the personal property of a recently deceased individual (the “decedent”) to the rightful heirs (typically family members).
-It is used for going around the probate process, which can not only be a lengthy exceptionally lengthy process (3-9 months), it can cost over five percent (5%) of the decedent’s entire estate value.
+The Minnesota Small Estate Affidavit is a document that is used for transferring the personal property of a recently deceased individual to the rightful heirs, who are typically family members.
+It is used for going around the probate process, which can not only be a lengthy process (3-9 months); it can cost over five percent (5%) of the decedent’s entire estate value.
 In general, the Minnesota-specific affidavit should be used in the following circumstances:

 - The individual planning on filing the form is blood-related to the decedent or has a legal interest in the estate.

 - The decedent only had a modest sum of money or personal property when he/she died (under $75,000).